‘Belcutha’ 2-4 Victoria St, Strathfield

 ‘Belcutha’ is located on the Hatherley Estate, which was subdivided in 1913.
 Each lot on the southern side of Victoria Street was 100 feet wide and over 300 feet in length.
 The huge land lots encouraged the building of large houses with substantial gardens.
 In the 1910s and early 1920s, a number of large mansions were built on the southern side of Victoria Street including ‘Belclutha’, ‘Swanton’, ‘Cheppen’, “Girraween’, ‘Bellevue’ and ‘Brockby Lodge’.
 ‘Swanton’ ‘Girraween’ and ‘Cheppen’ were demolished in the late 1960s and the cul-de-sac Summit Place was developed.

-In February 1920, owner Fred Searl Jnr, received approval to build a house with the estimated value of £3000.
-The house was built on Lot 11 on land with a frontage of 100 feet and depth of 375 feet depth.
+Lot 11, a vacant lot, was transferred from Joseph Ward Airey to Frederick Henry Searl Jnr of Sydney, Florist in August 1919.
+In February 1920, Searl Jnr, received approval to build a house with the estimated value of £3000.
+The land had a frontage of 100 feet and depth of 375 feet depth.
 The house was a brick house of more than eight rooms and slate roof.
 The builder was Kell & Rigby, Bishop Street, Burwood.

 The house is Inter-War Georgian Revival set within formal gardens.